 The Importance of Rest Days for Runners

 Speedwork, long runs, and strength training are only one side of the equation to improving as a runner.
 Without rest days, the hard work of training can actually become detrimental – and you might find yourself injured or overtrained.
-As counter-intuitive as it seems, rest days are essential for runners – and the harder you train, the more important they become.
+As counter-intuitive as it seems, rest days are essential for runners of all abilities.
+If you want to run faster or run further, you must allow your body to recover from training.

 Rest days prevent injury and help you improve as a runner.
 Running causes microscopic tears in your muscles and a breakdown of your entire physiological system, thanks to the impact load.
+Additionally, running taxes your nervous system and endocrine system.
 A rest day allows your body to recover from this breakdown.
 Recovery reduces your risk of overuse injuries and stress fractures and allows your body to adapt to the training load.
 Rest days are essential to becoming a faster, stronger runner and achieving your goals.

 Rest days provide mental benefits as well.
 A weekly break from training allows your mind to rest as well as your body.
 You will prevent burn-out from training and keep your mind fresh for your hard workouts and race day.
 I would also argue that a rest day maintains a sense of enjoyment in running.